MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 Linear Algebra
 **************

 This chapter describes the real :type:`matrix`, complex :type:`cmatrix` and integer :type:`imatrix` objects as supported by MAD-NG.
 The module for `Vector <https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics)>`_ and `Matrix <https://en.wikipedia.org/wiki/Matrix_(mathematics)>`_ is not exposed, only the contructors are visible from the :mod:`MAD` environment and thus, matrices are handled directly by their methods or by the generic functions of the same name from the module :mod:`MAD.gmath`.
 The :type:`imatrix`, i.e. matrix of integers, are mainly used for indexing other types of matrix and therefore supports only a limited subset of the features.
 Column and row vectors are shortcuts for :math:`[n\times 1]` and :math:`[1\times n]` matrices respectively.
-Note that :type:`matrix`, :type:`cmatrix` and :type:`imatrix` are all defined as C structures including a row-major array for direct compliance with the C API.
+Note that :type:`matrix`, :type:`cmatrix` and :type:`imatrix` are all defined as C structures containing their elements in `row-major order <https://en.wikipedia.org/wiki/Row-_and_column-major_order>`_ for direct compliance with the C API.

 Types promotion
 ===============